aiddata/geo-datasets/docs/dataset_guide/planning_script.md

-# Structure of an Ingest Script
+# Planning Your Ingest Script

 Most data pipelines we write for GeoQuery have a similar structure.
 Without delving into too many implementation specifics (yet!), let's take a look at the common elements of these scripts.